wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 ## Ergonomic Keyboards

+> QWERTYUIOP.
+That was the contents of the first email ever sent, back in 1971, by Ray Tomlinson." -- Centre For Computing History.
+Accessed June 19, 2019. http://www.computinghistory.org.uk/det/6116/First-e-mail-sent-by-Ray-Tomlinson/.

 <a target="_blank" href="https://www.youtube.com/watch?v=oOdfefV2R1I">VIDEO</a>: "Among fastest competitive typists, only two use Dvorick key layout".

 Although pricey at <a target="_blank" href="https://www.amazon.com/Kinesis-Advantage2-Ergonomic-Keyboard-KB600/dp/B07K1SMRGS/">$340 from Amazon</a> (perhaps the most expensive keyboard available), the "Advantage2" keyboard <a target="_blank" href="https://kinesis-ergo.com/shop/advantage2/">from Kinesis-ergo.com</a> (at Bethel, Washington state)